 Does a person have a right to use a service animal at his or her workplace?

-Unlike Titles II and III of the ADAAA, Title I of the ADAAA does not provide any explicit rights to a service animal.
+Unlike Titles II and III of the ADA, Title I of the ADA does not provide any explicit rights to a service animal.
 But if an employee needs his or her service animal to be able to perform his or her job, the employer must treat a request to use a service animal as any other request for a reasonable accommodation for an employee's disability.
-Furthermore, because Title I of ADAAA does not contain the same restrictions on service animals as those contained in Titles II and III of the ADAAA, service animals in the workplace are not limited merely to dogs and may even include emotional support animals in certain circumstances.
+Furthermore, because Title I of ADA does not contain the same restrictions on service animals as those contained in Titles II and III of the ADA, service animals in the workplace are not limited merely to dogs and may even include emotional support animals in certain circumstances.

 The employee is responsible for the care and monitoring of his or her service animal.
 However, the employer may need to provide the employee enough flexibility to be able to take the animal outside to relieve itself during the workday or otherwise care for the animal's needs.